heroku/umpire/Readme.md

 $ export UMPIRE_URL=https://u:$(heroku sudo config -s -a umpire-production | grep API_KEY | cut -d= -f2)@umpire.herokai.com
 ```

-To respond with 200 iff the `pulse.nginx-requests-per-second` metric has had an average value of less than 9000 over the last 300 seconds:
+To respond with 200 if the `pulse.nginx-requests-per-second` metric has had an average value of less than 9000 over the last 300 seconds:

 ```bash
 $ curl -i "$UMPIRE_URL/check?metric=pulse.nginx-requests-per-second&max=9000&range=300"
 ```

-To respond with 200 iff the `custom.api.production.requests.per-sec` metric has had an average value of more than 40 over the past 60 seconds:
+To respond with 200 if the `custom.api.production.requests.per-sec` metric has had an average value of more than 40 over the past 60 seconds:

 ```bash
 $ curl -i "$UMPIRE_URL/check?metric=custom.api.production.requests.per-sec&min=40&range=60"